dmalenik/dmalenik/README.md

 # Welcome to Dmitriy Malenik's GitHub profile

-_Here you can find projects in front-end development which I am currently working on._
+_Here you may find my projects in web development._

 ## Technologies